sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 If we don't prove that the given state is correct, it is possible to make a false proof.
 To prevent this, we also need to prove that the given state is correct.

-Proving it only for get access (only for one designated key) is straightforward.
+Proving inclusion for get-access (i.e., a single designated key) is straightforward.
 Merkle inclusion proof with the given state root is enough.

 However, proving it for iter access (all keys which match the designated key prefix) requires a smart design.